-9 examples of wrongful termination in the workplace an employee getting fired for:
+9 common examples of wrongful termination are when an employee gets fired for:

 - a discriminatory reason,

 - filing a workers’ compensation claim,